vinsonchuong/dist-es6/README.md

 not written in ES6+ (that can run as is via `node`), you still need to add a shebang.

+Remember to run `npm install` after any changes to `package.json`.

-Now, you'll be able to directly run executables from the current project on command line.
+Now, you'll be able to directly run executables from the current project on the command line.
 You'll also be able to require files from the current project via module path instead of relative path:

 ```js
 import code from 'project/lib/code';